 Compliance with the Mental Capacity Act 2005 and Equalities Act 2010 are fundamental to safeguarding adults.
-This legislation provides important protection for patients who may be particularly at risk of harm e.g. people with impairments such as impaired mental capacity.
+This legislation provides important protection for patients who may be particularly at risk of harm e.g. adults with impairments such as impaired mental capacity.

-Partnerships with patients and carers will enable the personalized care that is fundamental to preventing harm, neglect and abuse.
-The Government's carers' strategy (DoH4) outlines the importance of recognising the expertise of carers and supporting them in their role-this is an important component of prevention and responses to harm and abuse.
+Partnerships with patients and family carers will enable the personalized care that is fundamental to preventing harm, neglect and abuse.
+The Government's carers' strategy (DH) outlines the importance of recognising the expertise of carers and supporting them in their role-this is an important component of prevention and responses to harm and abuse.

 Accountability relates to how services are held to account for the quality of care.
 This will include taking additional measures to listen to patients and their families who may be most vulnerable and could be marginalised.
 Health professionals will help services identify potential risks as part of preventing poor care, neglect and harm i.e. communication that is culturally competent and appropriate to the needs of disabled people.
 Accountability to patients is also about how allegations of harm or abuse are managed, measuring success against patient related outcomes.
 Local Health Watch, advocacy and advice services will be important mechanisms to support patients in the most vulnerable situations, to make informed choices and to complain.
-Health Watch will ensure the views of patients, carers and the public are represented to commissioners and work alongside the role of public members.
+Health Watch will ensure the views of patients, family carers and the public are represented to commissioners and work alongside the role of public members.

-All health professionals have duties under the Children Act 2004 to identify and respond where children may be at risk of harm and should consider the implications for children when responding to all safeguarding adults concerns.
+All health professionals have duties under the Childrens and Families Act (2014) and Working Together to Safeguard Children (2018) to identify and respond where children may be at risk of harm and should consider the implications for children when responding to all safeguarding adults' concerns.